xeor/test_files/README.md

 There is going to be a lot of loose files in here, so the overall base structure is this.
 Note that there can be text files in both ./txt and ./encryped.

+Folders inside a directory starting with an _, is metadata for generation of the files.
+Example, archive_compressed/_sourcefiles/* is the files used in making all the files in the archive_compressed folder.
+The same with _script folder, might contain scripts used to generate files in the current folder.

 * /archive_compressed
     * ./archive - uncompressed zip, .tar, .iso..
     * ./compressed - zip, rar, tgz, arj....